AbdalrahmanAtia/UR10e_Grasping/README.md

 UR10e_Grasping/
 ├── abdo_ws/
 │   ├── src/
+│   │   ├── app/ # Contains the system app for robot grasping
 │   │   ├── gripper/    # Submodule for the Robotiq gripper drivers
 │   │   ├── serial/     # Submodule or custom package for serial communication
 │   │   └── my_pkg/     # Has the Realsense camera calibration code and data